reupen/aiogithub/README.md

 import asyncio
 from aiogithub import GitHub

-TOKEN = None  # Set this to your OAuth token
+TOKEN = None  # Set this a personal access token (or leave as None to
+              # use the API unauthenticated)

 async def main():
     with GitHub(TOKEN) as api: